netbox-community/netbox/docs/integrations/webhooks.md

 Listening on port http://localhost:9000.
 Stop with CONTROL-C.
 ```

+If you have deployed NetBox via Docker, you should run the webhook receiver on the `netbox-worker` container.

 You can test the receiver itself by sending any HTTP request to it.
 For example:

 ```no-highlight